ssleal10/ACO_CVProject/README.md

 Repository for the computer vision project / Retail Product Checkout Dataset

-# To run the DEMO & TEST (Detections & Precision/Recall) using the trained YOLO model.
+# To run the TEST & DEMO( Precision/Recall & Detections ) using the trained YOLO model.

+1. Run "python3 test.py"
+*if ran before demo.py: evaluates the results obtained in the validation dataset (gets precision and recall). if ran after demo.py: evaluates the results obtained in the demo images(gets precision and recall)*

 1. cd PyTorch-YOLOv3
 2. Run "python3 demo.py"